jaeles-project/jaeles/README.md

 [![Backers](https://opencollective.com/jaeles-project/backers.svg?width=890)](https://opencollective.com/jaeles-project#backers)

+### Planned Features

+* Adding more signatures.
+* Adding more input sources.
+* Adding more APIs to get access to more properties of the request.
+* Adding proxy plugins to directly receive input from browser of http client.
+* Adding passive signature for passive checking each request.
+* Adding more action on Web UI.
+* Integrate with many other tools.

 ## Contribute

 If you have some new idea about this project, issue, feedback or found some valuable tool feel free to open an issue for just DM me via @j3ssiejjj.